hsma-programme/h5_masterclass_shap/README.md

 ## Module structure

-> The masterclass lecture slides are available in this repo, and the lecture is scheduled to take place on the XXXXXXXX.
+> The masterclass lecture slides are available in this repo, and the lecture is scheduled to take place on Tuesday 23 May, 0930 - 1230.

 ## Learning outcomes